 There are two ways in which you can learn exactly how much a 3D print is going to cost:

-Option 1: You can consider exactly what type of material will suit your needs, calculate the material costs, and then factor in the post-processing requirements for your print along with print time, labor costs, and operational costs.
+Option 1: First, you can consider exactly what type of material will suit your needs.
+Next, calculate the material costs.
+Lastly, factor in the post-processing requirements for your print along with print time, labor costs, and operational costs.

 Option 2: Take advantage of some of the newest apps and software that automates this entire process.
 Using software such as Jiga enables you to upload a model and then be put in contact with the relevant 3D printing professionals so that you can move on to the next step of the process.